MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/how-can-caller-id-be-used-in-your-organization.md

 ## Inbound caller ID

 Phone System will show the incoming external phone number as the caller ID.
-If the number is associated with a user or contact in Azure AD or a personal contact, the Teams client will show the caller ID based on that information.
+If the number is associated with a user or contact in Azure AD or a personal contact, the Skype for Business and Teams clients will show the caller ID based on that information.
 If the phone number is not in Azure AD or a personal contact, the telco-provided display name will be shown if it is available.

 The BlockIncomingCallerID attribute allows for blocking the caller ID on incoming PSTN calls.
 You can set this attribute, but it isn't available to your end users on the user settings page.
 When this setting is enabled the incoming PSTN caller will be displayed as coming from Anonymous.